reztndev/REZTECH-Book-Search/README.md

 # REZTECH Book Search Engine

 ## Summary
 In this challenge, we'll build a fullstack MERN application that allows a user to search for book titles, view the search results and save any book presented in the search result to their profile.
-The application is powered by the Google Book Search API that is used for performing the search, GraphQL backend that provides the relevant and functioning queries and mutations to the frontend and MongoDB and Mongoose for modeling and implementing the User and Book database document models.
+The application is powered by the Google Book Search API that is used for performing the search, GraphQL backend that provides the relevant and functioning queries and mutations to the frontend and MongoDB along with Mongoose ODM for modeling and implementing the User and Book database document models.

-## Features and Operation
+## Architecture
-The application uses the conventional structure for a fullstack MERN application that is supported by a GraphQL backend.
+The application uses the conventional structure for a fullstack MERN application that is supported by React on the frontend and GraphQL on the backend.

-The server.js implements the Apollo Server and applies it to the Express Server to serve as the middleware.
+The server.js implements the Apollo Server and applies it to the Express Server to function as the middleware.

 The auth.js on the Server and Client side perform the authentication services for signing a JWT token, saving and retrieving the token from local storage, checking the token's validity, and managing the user's login and logout activities.